webos21/xi/README.md

-Ct
+xi
 ==

-Ct is a cross-platform toolkit for developers using c language.
+xi(x-integrator) is a embedded platform for developers using c language.